barricklab/breseq/src/doc/installation.rst

 To install each missing dependency, use your system's package manager or visit the respective web pages linked above and follow the instructions for your platform.
 More specific directions are available below for some platforms.
 You must make sure that the executables for |SSAHA2| and :program:`R` are in your environment's $PATH for |breseq| to function.

-MacOS X Instructions
+MacOSX Instructions
 ********************

-You will need administrator privileges to install |breseq| using these instructions.
+You will need administrator privileges to install |breseq| dependencies using these instructions.
 We recommend that you install and use the package manager `MacPorts <http://www.macports.org/>`_ to simplfy some installation steps.

 * :program:`GCC`: download and install `Apple Developer tools <http://developer.apple.com/tools/>`_.
 * :program:`Perl`: is already installed on MacOSX systems.